giuseppeiacono/OCP-Java-SE-8/concurrency/README.md

 void put(E e);
 ```

-The most common methods to remove an object from the queue
+The most common methods to remove an object from the queue:
 ```java
 // returns true if an equal object was found in the queue and removed, else returns false boolean remove(Object o);